 Council Meeting Recommendation Action Action Taken 28 September 2022 Council to undertake a recycling collection service survey in October Task added to the Council Meeting and Forum Agenda Planner 2023.
 2023 This survey is delayed and will form part of the Master Environment Strategy development and community engagement process.
 The Strategy is currently being released for tender via the State Government procurement panel.
 23 November 2022 Item 15.2 Request to install wombat crossing in Scott Street, Warracknabeal.
 Council to commence applying for funding opportunities to pay for the installation of the crossing.
 Revisit proposal in 12 months' time (November 2023) if Council has been unsuccessful in securing funding.
 Council currently has a TAC application submitted for wombat crossing funding.
 We are awaiting outcome.
 Report to be provided at the November 2023 meeting.
-26 April 2023 Item 17.2 Commence public notice period to receive community feedback Commence Public Notice in accordance with legislative requirements. item 17.2 regarding the closure and discontinuation of Hobson Street, Rupanyup.
+26 April 2023 Item 17.2 Commence public notice period to receive community feedback Commence Public Notice in accordance with legislative requirements. regarding the closure and discontinuation of Hobson Street, Rupanyup.
 If no objections received, Hobson Street, Rupanyup is to be removed from Council's Road Register.
 Gazettal notice to close, discontinue Hobson Street Rupanyup was published in G23, on 08 June 2023.
 26 July 2023 Item 15.7 Update on status of the Rabl Park Bridges to be provided at the next Council meeting.
 Item 15.9 Rabl Park Bridges Update Report included in the Agenda 23 August 2023.
 Item 16.3 Rabl Park Bridges Update Report included in this Agenda.
-Verbal update to be provided this meeting - 25/10/23.
+Verbal update provided during the meeting - 25/10/23.
+25 October 2023 Stage two of the Community Engagement process that identifies Item 15.4 specific hierarchy changes to roads and streets based on updated categories from the Stage 1 consultation process to be conducted in January 2024.

-Action: Verbal Update to be provided by Manager Infrastructure and Works in relation to the status of Rabl Park Bridge replacement.
+Action: Verbal Update provided by Manager Infrastructure and Works in relation to the status of Rabl Park Bridge replacement.